 An HVAC Contractor Lets You in on a Few Secrets About Your Heating System

 Most people know a few basic facts about their heating system but are understandably short on details.
 After all, that stuff is the concern of the HVAC contractor, not the homeowner.
 In the interest of disclosure though here 5 facts about your heating system you may not be aware of.

 1. The role of electricity: When people think of furnaces they think gas and so many are surprised to learn that a good number of furnace repairs are actually electrical in nature.
-Some of the most common types of electrical problems that befall the furnace are tripped breakers on the main panel, blown capacitors, blown fuses or a short in the control board.
+Some of the most common types of electrical problems that befall the furnace are tripped breakers on the main panel, blown capacitors, blown fuses, or a short in the control board.

-3. The filter: Most folks are aware of the filter and the role it plays removing dirt and allergens from the air.
+3. The filter: Most folks are aware of the filter and the role it plays in removing dirt and allergens from the air.
 But did you know you may be able to increase your furnace efficiency by 25 – 50 percent by changing the filter every other month?
 It’s true.
 If you’re waiting for the filter to be black before having the HVAC contractor replace it you’re wasting a lot of energy.

 5. That wacky acronym: In a recent poll more than 90% of respondents were unable to accurately state what the letters HVAC stood for.
 Considering practically everyone in the Western World depends on HVAC processes to make their life comfortable it’s a little surprising.
 So we’re going to rectify that situation right now.
 Ready?
 HVAC stands for Heating Ventilation and Air Conditioning.
 So there you have it.

-Any HVAC contractor knows there’s a lot more to your home heating system than we’ve had space to talk about here but hopefully these tidbits will help provide you a little better idea of how things work and the enormous role the HVAC system plays in your overall carbon footprint.
+Any HVAC contractor knows there’s a lot more to your home heating system than we’ve had space to talk about here but hopefully, these tidbits will help provide you with a little better idea of how things work and the enormous role the HVAC system plays in your overall carbon footprint.